danhorst/danhorst.com/content/lists/behavior-change.md

  - Reference
 ---

-> Derived from "[Hierarchy of Procedures for Humane and Effective Practice][1]" which is meant to guide professionals in their decision-making process during training and behavior modification.
+> Derived from "[Hierarchy of Procedures for Humane and Effective Practice][1]" by Susan G. Friedman et. al. which is meant to guide professionals in their decision-making process during training and behavior modification.
 > It is based on [ethology][2], the scientific study of animal behavior, and uses terms from that field.
 >
 > Changing behavior of individuals and organizations is a critical job function of managers and executives.
 > As such, much of the materials available in popular business and management literature is watered-down behavior science.

+## Loose Translation for People in Organizations

+1. Ensure physical and emotional security
+2. Encourage behavior by setting up the environment, processes, and norms
+3. Give encouraging feedback
+4. Use critique and coaching
+5. Shape behavior by removing rewards for an undesired behavior or reducing the consequences of a desired behavior
+6. Discourage undesired behavior by doling out punishment

-## Hierarchy of Procedures for Humane and Effective Practice
+## ORIGIONAL: Hierarchy of Procedures for Humane and Effective Practice

 1. _Health, nutritional, and physical factors:_ Ensure that any indicators for possible medical, nutritional, or health factors are addressed by a licensed veterinarian.
 The consultant should also address potential factors in the physical environment.
 2. _Antecedents:_ Redesign setting events, change motivations, and add or remove discriminative stimuli (cues) for the problem behavior.